samersm/fluorite/README.md

 * ng new <appName> --directory ./       //To create new app in the same dir/

+* ng new <appName> --directory <FolderName>       //To create ng app with specific folder name

 * ng generate component views/heroes

 * ng generate component pages/dashboard